 Peripheral Neuronal Firing

-Metrion offers a set of reliable and reproducible peripheral neuron assays to demonstrate the efficacy, selectivity, potency of your therapeutic compounds.
+Reliable and reproducible peripheral neuron assays to demonstrate the efficacy, selectivity, potency of your therapeutic compounds

 Introduction to Translational Peripheral Neuronal Assays and Platforms